FAMOUS CAROLINA FACES

 The inventor remained in New Bern, and returned to operating his drug store.
 During the rest of his life, he served in a variety of positions, including president of the People’s Bank of New Bern, an officer in the naval reserve for 25 years, retiring as rear admiral, and a variety of other positions.

-The man would no doubt be amazed at what the Pepsi Cola Company has become -- Pepsico.
-In 2013, Pepsi was ranked #1 on Corebrand’s list of Most Respected Companies and is a Fortune 500 company.
+The man would no doubt be amazed at what the Pepsi Cola Company includes today.
 Caleb Bradham died in 1934.

 Charles E. Fraser